simorgh1/gitpod-workspace/Readme.md

-# Gitpod environment for AWS Serverless application development
+# Gitpod dev environment for AWS Serverless applications

 This environment is for developing AWS Serverless applications using [SAM](https://aws.amazon.com/serverless/sam/).